Raze97/Telegram-Survey-Bot/README.md

 -   Assign different conditions to your participants
 -   Randomize your survey times

-For a detailed description about configuration and execution of the script, take a look at our [wiki](https://github.com/Raze97/Telegram-Survey-Bot/wiki).
+For a detailed description concerning the configuration and execution of the script, take a look at our [wiki](https://github.com/Raze97/Telegram-Survey-Bot/wiki).

 ## Used Libraries